-- Has a maximum timebox of 4 hours for a Sprint of one month - Has to take place.
-It is the responsibility of the Scrum Master to make sure the meeting takes place.
-The Scrum Master makes sure everybody knows the goal of the Sprint Review and also makes sure the meeting does not exceed the timebox. - Is the only meeting with mandatory attendance of both the Scrum Team and the stakeholders - Is finished when an agreement is reached about the priorities of the Product Backlog for the next Sprint.
+- Has a maximum time box of 4 hours for a Sprint of one month - Has to take place, it is the responsibility of the Scrum Master to make sure of the meeting taking place.
+The Scrum Master makes sure everybody knows the goal of the Sprint Review and also makes sure the meeting does not exceed the time box. - Is the only meeting with mandatory attendance of both the Scrum Team and the stakeholders - Is finished when an agreement is reached about the priorities of the Product Backlog for the next Sprint.